Rethinking Post-Unlearning Behavior of Large Vision-Language Models: Limitations

 \section{Limitations}

-While our study focuses on LVLMs in the context of entity unlearning, we constrain the scope of alternative responses to privacy-preserving, visually-grounded descriptions of images.
-This approach is specifically designed to prevent privacy violations when handling image-based queries about particular entities.
-However, this restriction may not capture the full range of possible post-unlearning behaviors, especially in broader scenarios such as open-ended natural language queries or domains beyond vision-language tasks.
-Our framework and findings can potentially be generalized to other generative models, such as pure language models (LLMs), or to more complex unlearning scenarios, which we leave as future work.
+Our work has two main limitations.
+First, we constrain the scope of alternative post-unlearning responses to privacy-preserving, visually grounded image descriptions.
+While this design is well-suited for entity-level privacy protection in LVLMs, it may not capture the full range of desirable post-unlearning behaviors in broader scenarios, such as open-ended textual queries or domains beyond vision-language tasks.
+Extending our framework to other generative models, including pure language models, is a promising direction for future work.

+Second, our experiments involve a relatively small number of forget entities (up to 20 out of 25 recognized entities).
+This is an inherent constraint of the current open-source 7B-scale LVLMs, which reliably recognize only a limited subset of celebrities in the \textit{Celeb-1000} dataset and consequently exhibit strong privacy-violating behavior for only those entities.
+Although closed-source frontier models memorize and disclose information about far more entities, they do not permit parameter-level modification, precluding parametric unlearning.
+We note that as open-source LVLMs continue to scale and internalize more factual knowledge, the pool of entities requiring unlearning will naturally grow, making the problem we address increasingly important.